Le Tonkinois Varnish

 Do you need a high quality brush to get the finish on your examples?

 For a really top quality finish a good quality brush is required.
-However because the brush marks disappear as Le Tonkinois dries brush quality is less important and very acceptable results can be made using lower quality.
+However because the brush marks disappear as Le Tonkinois dries very acceptable results can be made using lower quality.
 Some of our smaller samples have been done on shows using cheap brushes as we don't get time to clean them.

 I suffer from asthma, is it petroleum based?